 John Turner’s life was one of complete commitment to the betterment of his community and indeed, of the world in which he lived.
-His existence can be summed up in this sentence: he was citizen, family man, volunteer, World War Two veteran, business person, public servant – all the while conducting himself as a caring, concerned and true gentleman.
+His existence can be summed up thus: he was citizen, family man, volunteer, World War Two veteran, business person, public servant – all the while conducting himself as a caring, concerned and true gentleman.

 To meet John Turner, it took very little time to assess his sincerity, and his caring for your cause (if you were furthering one) no matter what your political stripe.